vanstrouble/dose-alfred-workflow/README.md

 ### Customization

 Both `dose` and `ams` commands can be customized in the workflow settings.
 You can modify their keywords or behavior to better suit your needs.

----

-This workflow provides an easy and flexible way to control Amphetamine directly from Alfred.
-Enjoy!